 Another Wisconsin hotel which has a reputation for being haunted is the extravagant Pfister Hotel in Milwaukee.
 It opened back in 1893 and contains the largest collection of Victorian artwork in any hotel in the world.
 It is said to be haunted by the ghost of its namesake, Charles Pfister.
 Guests have reported hearing phantom footsteps inside their bedrooms in the dead of night.
 This is a world class hotel which carries a hefty price tag for overnight stays, but it is still one of the most haunted places in Wisconsin!

-4. Witch Road, Ripon
+4. Witch Road, Ripon, Wisconsin

 Callan Road in Ripon, Wisconsin is better known as Witch Road, largely because it is said to be haunted by the spirit of a witch that inhabits the woods surrounding the road.
 Those driving the road at night describe how the gnarled branches of the trees cast gruesome shadows in their headlights before taking on the form of a twisted old crone – the witch.
 Some have seen strange flashing lights in the woods close to where the remains of an old house believed to have belonged to the witch is located.
 This is one of the most haunted places in Wisconsin and is not for the faint of heart.

-3. St Joseph's Hospital, Marshfield
+3. St Joseph's Hospital, Marshfield, Wisconsin

 Hospitals are always a good choice when you are seeking out a haunted building and St Joseph’s Hospital in Marshfield certainly fits the bill.
 The paranormal activity here seems to be more or less restricted to the West Wing of the hospital.
 One of the most commonly reported apparitions is a man in a black robe who has been seen by staff and patients alike wandering the halls and coming in and out of patients’ rooms.
 Nobody has managed to determine who he is or why he is haunting the hospital.

-2. Summerwind, Land O'Lakes
+2. Summerwind, Land O'Lakes, Wisconsin

 Summerwind was once a summer home for Robert P Lamont who was the Secretary of Commerce under the Hoover Administration.
 The property was built in 1916 and if the stories are to be believed it was plagued by ghosts from the outset!
 When Lamont died the property passed through a number of owners before the Hinshaw Family bought it some time in the 1970s.
 They soon began to experience the paranormal activity that Lamont did – shadow figures and strange unexplained noises.
 Arnold Hinshaw claimed that he found human remains behind a secret door in the closet, but there is no record of him ever officially reporting it.
 The next owner was Raymond Bober who reported seeing a ghost that he believed was an 18th century explorer named Jonathon Carver.
 The manor was eventually abandoned in the 1980s and a lightning strike burned it to the ground.
 The remains of Summerwind still can be found hidden away in the woods and many people also claim that they have seen the ghosts and heard disembodied voices in the area.

-1. Wood County Insane Asylum, Wood County
+1. Clark County Insane Asylum, Owen, Wisconsin

-In the early 1900s there were some pretty terrible practices that were going on in mental institutions across the country.
-Wood County Insane Asylum was one of them.
+Clark County Insane Asylum was one of them.
 Some of the barbaric treatment methods included electroshock therapy, ice water submersion and even bloodletting.
 Many of the patients that were subjected to these torments turned on the staff and even murdered some of them.
 These days the old asylum is said to be one of the most haunted places in Wisconsin with those who visit reporting apparitions, strange noises, and disembodied voices.